7 Ways to Create a Great Customer Experience Strategy

 “Would you recommend this company to a friend or relative?”

-NPS is a highly suitable benchmark for a customer experience metric because a lot of companies use it as the standard customer experience measurement.
+NPS, which was created by Rob Markey and Fred Reichheld at Bain and Company, is a highly suitable benchmark for a customer experience metric because a lot of companies use it as the standard customer experience measurement.
 And the fact that it’s simple to implement and measure makes the NPS a favorite with company boards and executive committees.

 Customer expectations are higher than ever and word of mouth travels fast!